twl8n/ead_fedora/readme.txt

 ------------

-This project is a small Ruby utility (Module, Class, API) that reads a standard EAD finding aid, and creates Fedora objects for he collection and all c0x container elements.
+This project is a small Ruby utility (Module, Class, API) that reads a standard EAD finding aid, and creates Fedora objects for the collection and all c0x container elements.
 Enhancements will include creating objects for the digital files.
-This will happen via an external utility if such a utility can be found.